 Abstract

-Background: Aphasia is an acquired disorder most often due to a stroke or brain injury; it can affect all language components of the brain across modalities.
-It has been established that intensive therapeutic interventions for symptoms of aphasia are effective; however, the specific approaches and teaching methods are not well defined.
-The purpose of the current study was to examine the efficacy of a behaviorally-oriented intensive communication therapy for aphasia (BICA) approach designed by a Speech-Language Pathologist (second author) and a Board Certified Behavior Analyst (first author) for a 71-year old woman with post-stroke aphasia.
-Method: Using a case study design, the participant was provided with 12 hours/week of treatment for 12 weeks.
-Treatment focused on functional communication goals using a behavioral interpretation of language and stimulus control transfer procedures.
-The behavior analyst determined conceptually systematic interventions based on targets selected by the speech-language pathologist in consultation with the participant.
+Aphasia is a common, acquired disorder affecting all language components of the brain across modalities, most often due to a stroke or other brain injury.
+While commonly therapeutic approaches can result in some improvements, multiply studies establish that intensive therapeutic interventions are most effective; however, these approaches are not well defined.
+The purpose of the current study was, therefore, to examine the efficacy of a novel, behaviorally-oriented, intensive communication therapy for aphasia (BICA) designed by a Speech-Language Pathologist (second author) and a Board Certified Behavior Analyst (first author) for a 71-year old woman with post-stroke aphasia.
+Method: Using a case study design, the participant was provided with 12 hours/week of treatment for 12 weeks focusing on functional communication goals using a behavioral interpretation of language and stimulus control transfer procedures.
+The Behavior Analyst determined conceptually systematic interventions based on targets selected by the Speech-Language Pathologist in consultation with the participant.
 Results: The participant demonstrated substantial improvements in written language expression and comprehension, reading fluency, oral language expression, naming, and improved quality of life.
 Implications: Individuals with aphasia can make substantial gains in oral and written language post-stroke with a collaborative, systematic, intensive approach.

 KEYWORDS